 Colorful Outdoor Carpet Design Creates a Unique Gathering Space in Andalusian Wine Country

-In the peaceful village of Montemayor, nestled in the vineyards of Andalusia, artist Javier de Riba has created a stunning outdoor mural called “Pasera.”
-This bold design transforms a small plot of land into a colorful gathering space, part of his ongoing Floors series, which turns unused spaces into creative community areas.
+In the quiet little village of Montemayor, tucked between the vineyards of Andalusia, Spain, artist Javier de Riba has dropped something amazing—a colorful outdoor mural called “Pasera.”
+It’s part of his famous Floors Series, where he takes unused spaces and flips them into creative community spots that feel alive.

 Advertisement – Continue Reading Below